Spring-Trials/reactive-threads-comparison/README.md

-# reactive-threads-comparison
+# virtual threads demo
-Comparison between spring reactive and virtual threads performance in spring
+Demo using virtual threads to read and upload data from .csv files to mySQL database